 Unobligated Balance is classified as available or unavailable and represents the cumulative amount of budgetary authority that has not been set aside to cover outstanding obligations.
-The unavailable balance consists primarily of funds invested in U. S. Treasury securities that are temporarily precluded from obligations by law.
+The unavailable balance consists primarily of funds invested in U.S. Treasury securities that are temporarily precluded from obligation by law.
 Certain unobligated balances are restricted for future use and are not apportioned for current use.
 Unobligated balances for trust fund accounts are restricted for use by the public law that established the funds.

-Obligated Balance not yet Disbursed represents funds that have been obligated for goods and services not received and those received but not paid.
+Obligated Balance not yet disbursed represents funds that have been obligated for goods and services not received and those received but not paid.

-Nonbudgetary FBWT includes accounts that do not have budgetary authority, such as unavailable receipt accounts or clearing accounts.
-The Nonbudgetary FBWT consists of Contingency Operations provided to DoD in supplemental appropriations, and Contingency Operations funding transferred from DOS, which DOS received in supplemental appropriations.
+Nonbudgetary FBWT includes accounts that do not have budgetary authority, such as deposit funds, unavailable receipt account, clearing accounts and nonentity FBWT.
+The Nonbudgetary FBWT consists of receipts from foreign governments to liquidate contract authority.
 Obligations are incurred using contract authority and liquidated with these appropriations.